-The best gifts and toys for 4-year-olds help their imaginations come alive.
+The best gifts for 4-year-olds help their imaginations come alive.
 As they leave age 3 and turn 4, little ones are enthralled by storytelling, pretend play and exploration.
-They are also immersed with friends and start playing collaboratively instead of just playing side by side.

 “They tend to have clear preferences on what they like or want to do,” said Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive.”

 Their pretend play is a little more complicated as they come to understand narratives and differentiate between fantasy and reality, said Marie Conti, head of The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.
 Capes and dress-up props, as well as outdoor toys or science gadgets, allow them to explore their world.

 We rounded up several unique gifts for 4-year-olds that will keep their minds and their bodies moving.

 Ask questions to guess the animal on the card in this problem-solving game that doesn’t require reading.
 With a handy storage box to keep the game organized, this game nurtures the curious nature of a 4-year-old.

 This stuffed animal turns inside out to change its mood from happy to angry and back.
 The original octopus was a hit on TikTok, but it’s also effective for a 4-year-old learning about emotions.